View health scores, natural resource features and summary information about Minnesota's watersheds.

 Natural resource systems are summarized into five ecological components: biology, connectivity, hydrology, water quality and geomorphology.
 A number of different index scores are calculated for each component giving a multifaceted view of watershed health.

-Watershed Health Score Cards »
+Watershed Health Report Cards »